zrhoffman/svpn-login/README.md

 order to get reliable access to my company's VPN.

 This software does not require any software from F5 to be installed on the client.
-The only requirement is Python 2.3.5 or later.
+The only requirement is Python 3.
 It works on at least Linux and MacOS systems, but porting to any similar OS should be trivial.
 Porting to Windows, on the other hand, is probably not reasonably possible.

 ## Setup